Ankr-network/ankrctl/README.md

 ### Option 2 — Building with Docker

-If you have Docker configured, you can build a Docker image using `akrcli`'s and run `akrctl` within a container. first get the source as in Option 1 and then do the docker build using the "Dockerfile.dep" file:
+If you have Docker configured, you can build a Docker image using `akrcli`'s and run `akrctl` within a container.
+First, get the source as in Option 1 and then build docker image using the "Dockerfile.dep" file:

 ```
 docker build -f Dockerfile.dep -t akrctl .
 ```

-Then you can run it within a container: (replace "addr" with your ankr hub address and "id" with taskid listed)
+Then you can run it within a container:

 ```
 docker run --rm -p 50051:50051 akrctl any_akrctl_command
 ```

 ## Run with Docker Image on the ECR repository
-If you are able to login aws ecr you can use it with docker login aws ecr:
+If you are able to login aws ecr you can use it with docker.
+Command for login aws ecr:
 ```
 eval $(aws ecr get-login --no-include-email --region us-west-2)
 ```
-run akrctl with docker as following example:
+Run akrctl with docker as following example:
 ```
 docker run --rm -p 50051:50051 815280425737.dkr.ecr.us-west-2.amazonaws.com/dccn_ecr:akrctl any_akrctl_command
 ```

 ## Examples

-`akrctl` is able to interact with all of your AnkrNetwork distributed cloud computing network resources.
-Below are a few common usage examples.
+`akrctl` is able to interact with all of your Ankr Network distributed cloud computing network resources.
+Below are a few common usage examples:

 * List all Tasks:
 ```